SciML/NonlinearSolve.jl/docs/src/solvers/SteadyStateSolvers.md

 ## Recommended Methods

 Conversion to a NonlinearProblem is generally the fastest method.
-However, this will not guarantee the preferred root, and thus if the preferred root is required, then it's recommended that one uses `DynamicSS`.
+However, this will not guarantee the preferred root (the stable equilibrium), and thus if the preferred root is required, then it's recommended that one uses `DynamicSS`.
 For `DynamicSS`, often an adaptive stiff solver, like a Rosenbrock or BDF method (`Rodas5` or `QNDF`), is a good way to allow for very large time steps as the steady state approaches.

 !!! note

-    The SteadyStateDiffEq.jl methods on a `SteadyStateProblem` respect the time definition in the nonlinear definition, i.e., `u' = f(u,t)` uses the correct values for `t` as the solution evolves.
-A conversion of a `SteadyStateProblem` to a `NonlinearProblem` replaces this with the nonlinear system `u' = f(u,∞)`, and thus the direct `SteadyStateProblem` approach can give different answers (i.e., the correct unique fixed point) on ODEs with non-autonomous dynamics.
+    The SteadyStateDiffEq.jl methods on a `SteadyStateProblem` respect the time definition in the nonlinear definition, i.e., `u' = f(u, t)` uses the correct values for `t` as the solution evolves.
+A conversion of a `SteadyStateProblem` to a `NonlinearProblem` replaces this with the nonlinear system `u' = f(u, ∞)`, and thus the direct `SteadyStateProblem` approach can give different answers (i.e., the correct unique fixed point) on ODEs with non-autonomous dynamics.

+!!! note

+    If you have an unstable equilibrium and you want to solve for the unstable equilibrium, then `DynamicSS` might converge to the equilibrium based on the initial condition.
+    However, Nonlinear Solvers don't suffer from this issue, and thus it's recommended to use a nonlinear solver if you want to solve for the unstable equilibrium.

 ## Full List of Methods